TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-deprecatekafka.md

 ## **Recommended Steps**

-* Consider moving to Kafka 2.1 on HDInsight 4.0 by June 30, 2020 to avoid potential system/support interruption.
+* Consider moving to Kafka 2.1 on HDInsight 4.0 by June 30, 2020 to avoid potential system/support interruption

 ## **Recommended Documents**